stevearrants/style/docs/addressuser.md

 Address your user
 =================

-Your content will often ask the reader to do something or take some action.
-Use the second person singular whenever you can.
+Content from Technology often asks the reader to do something or take some action Use the second person singular whenever you can.

-> You can get training to use the Site Editor from Site Training.
+> You can get training to use the Element Editor.
 >
 > Find out how your JIRA Service Desk account works.